Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 Earnings Call Transcripts List

 List earnings call transcripts&#39; metadata.
 This endpoint is only available for US companies.
-Earnings call transcripts for international markets are available for Enterprise clients via our partner&#39;s feed. &lt;a href&#x3D;\&quot;mailto:support@finnhub.io\&quot;&gt;Contact us&lt;/a&gt; to learn more.

 ### Example